gopheracademy/gopheracademy-web/content/advent-2019/contribute-beyond-code.md

 linktitle = "flag"
 +++

 Developers are often encouraged to contribute to open source.
 If you don't consider yourself a developer, it can feel daunting to start on the journey to contributing.
 In the last year, I've found that the number of folks participating in open source is minimal in part to imposter syndrome associated with "but I'm not a developer".
-In this article, I will share a little about why you should contribute, and provide some information about where to contribute, including some additional resources to get you started.
+In this article, I will share a little about why you should contribute to Go OSS projects, and provide some information about where to contribute, including some additional resources to get you started.

 ## Why should you contribute to an open source project?